The 5 Second Rule is simple. If you have an instinct to act on a goal, you must physically move within 5 seconds or your brain will kill it.

 It’s hard to push yourself.
 If you want to change, it’s something you MUST do.
 And the Rule makes it easier.

 Just start your countdown.
 Push yourself to start at 5.
 Just start counting.
 That’s it!

 Countdown, 5 – 4 – 3 – 2 – 1 – GO.

-I’m going to explain all of the neuroscience behind the Rule in my next blog post.
-I’m going to go into the neuroscience behind why physically moving while you count down activates your brain’s prefrontal cortex.
+All of the neuroscience behind the Rule is in this post.
+In that blog, you can read about the neuroscience behind why physically moving while you count down activates your brain’s prefrontal cortex.
 I’m also going to teach you how the Rule shifts you out of autopilot mode and allows you to take control.